Ice Cream Anyone?

 Sugar is used to increase the solids content of a product and reduce freezing point, to improve texture by making it firmer and provide an appropriate level of sweetness.
 Most frozen ices contain between 12% and 20% sugar.
 That usually makes sugar the second largest ingredient by weight behind milk on the ingredient list.

 Sugar in this context covers a multitude of saccharide ingredients.
+They are classified for most product development purposes according to their sucrose equivalence (SE) with sucrose being assigned an arbitrary value of 100 (Nabors, 2001).
 These range from glucose and fructose through to sucrose (granulated sugar), invert sugar, dextrose, lactose (milk sugar), honey, and starch derived sugars such as glucose-fructose syrup, glucose syrup (corn syrup) and HFGS (high fructose glucose syrup).
 Sugar is usually dissolved into the mixture otherwise if it remained in a granular form, it would ruin the sensory appeal by making it gritty.

 One of its main functions is to lower the freezing point so that it is easier to handle.
 Careful selection of sugar makes it easier to handle especially when scooping or pouring.